-Sexual Assault I
+a.
+Sexual Assault I: Rape

-Sexual intercourse or any sexual penetration, however slight, of another person's oral, anal, or genital opening with any object (an object includes but is not limited to parts of a person's body) without the active consent of the victim.
+Sexual intercourse or any sexual penetration, no matter how slight, of another person's oral, anal, or genital opening with any object (an object includes but is not limited to parts of a person's body) without the active consent of the victim.

-Sexual Assault II
+b.
+Sexual Assault II: Fondling

-Touching a person's intimate parts (defined as genitalia, groin, breast, or buttocks), whether directly or through clothing, without the active consent of the victim.
+Touching a person's intimate parts (defined as genitalia, groin, breast, or buttocks) for the purpose of sexual gratification, whether directly or through clothing, without the active consent of the victim.
 Sexual Assault II also includes forcing an unwilling person to touch another's intimate parts.